-The Nashville Suzuki Institute is an exciting new summer Suzuki program offering students and teachers the opportunity to study with world-class teachers from across the globe.
-The Institute will take place at the Blair School of Music at Vanderbilt in July 2019.
+The Nashville Suzuki Institute is an exciting summer Suzuki program offering students and teachers the opportunity to study with world-class teachers from across the globe.
+The Institute will take place at the Blair School of Music at Vanderbilt in July 2020.

 A day at the institute will consist of five hours of instruction with breaks for snack, lunch, practicing, and down time.
 Instruction will be a mix of master class, group class, technique class, and fiddling.
 Younger students will participate in a Music and Movement class while the more advanced players will join together for chamber music.

 At 4 p.m. each day there is a concert, play-in or other fun activity.

 - To attend the institute, students must be studying the Suzuki method and be able to play at least one "Twinkle" variation.